 Tibetan Spaniels were never sold, only gifted.
 Many were given to leaders in China and other Buddhist countries.
 Some experts believe that Chinese royalty crossed the Tibetan Spaniels they received as gifts with their own Pugs to produce the Pekingese.
 But others believe that the Tibetan lamas developed the Tibetan Spaniel by crossing the Pekingese they received as gifts from China with their own Lhasa Apsos, another Tibetan breed.

-6. They Served as Guard Dogs
+6. They Served as Guardians

 Tibetan Spaniels had the important job of being lookouts for the monasteries.
 They would sit atop the monastery walls and bark whenever there was an approaching intruder.
 Tibbies in modern homes maintain this instinct, alerting their owners when someone or something approaches.